Zanelm03/Project1/README.md

 # Project1
 ...
 My name is Zane Motley and I'm a senior here at Albany State University.
-For this project, I will be coding and possibly be doing UI design.
+For this project I am in group 2, and I will be coding and possibly be doing UI design.
 I am excited to take on the challenges of this project!